Xie of Shang

-Xie (偰) also appearing as Qi or Xie (契) was an ancient Chinese nobleman, an ancestor of the kings of the Shang dynasty.
+Xie (契) (Note: Sometimes pronounced as Qi, also written as (偰)) family name Zi (子), was an ancient Chinese nobleman and ancestor of the kings of the Shang dynasty.
 He is the first known Shang ancestor and ruler of the Predynastic Shang.
+However, he is only mentioned in texts from after the Shang dynasty: He is not attested in oracle bone inscriptions.

+Names

+In Records of the Grand Historian, he is given the family name Zi (子), matching those of Shang rulers in oracle bone inscriptions.
+In Guoyu, he is referred to by a leader of the State of Lu as the "Dark King" (玄王), referring to a legend in which he was born from a Xuanniao to found Predynastic Shang.

+Later generations post-Zhou refer to Xie as E Bo (閼伯).
+Additionally, some transmitted texts will use the character (契) for his name, which can be read as qì, appearing in some translations.

+Family

-His consort is unknown, but it is known he was a father of Zhao Ming of Shang and grandfather of Xiang Tu.
+Xie's consort(s) is unknown, but it is known he was a father of Zhao Ming of Shang and grandfather of Xiang Tu.

-Xie’s father was Emperor Ku, and Xie’s brothers were Houji, Emperor Zhi and Emperor Yao.
-Xie’s mother was one of Ku’s consorts ‒ Jiang Yuan, Jiandi, Qingdu, or Changyi.
+Xie's father was Emperor Ku, and Xie's brothers were Houji, Emperor Zhi and Emperor Yao.
+Xie's mother was one of Ku's consorts ‒ Jiang Yuan, Jiandi, Qingdu, or Changyi.

+Reign

+Xie allegedly served as Minister of Instruction (司徒) under Emperor Shun during the Three Sovereigns and Five Emperors period, who said the following: